 - ⅓ c dark chocolate chunks - roughly chopped

 - In a bowl stir together the sugars, vanilla, egg, apple puree, melted butter, sour cream, and grated apple.

-- Stir through the flour, baking powder, cinnamon, and nutmeg.
+- Stir in the flour, baking powder, cinnamon, and nutmeg.

-- Stir through the diced apple, cranberries, and chocolate.
+- Stir in the diced apple, cranberries, and chocolate.